neilpeterson/hyperv-iaas-dsc/README.md

 ## Other things

 The deploy to Azure button works for native ARM templates, however not Azure Bicep templates.
 A GitHub Action builds an ARM template from the Bicep template each time a commit occurs to work around this limitation.

-The GitHub Action can be seen here - [link](./.github/bicep-build.yml).